gilesknap/mciwb/README.rst

 .. warning::

-    UNDER DEVELOPMENT: not all features are yet available and the tutorials are not yet complete.
+    This is a work in progress.
+There are now enough tutorials to learn the fundamentals of Python and enough functionality to have some fun interacting with Minecraft from Python code.

+    I will continue to expand the tutorials and add more features to the library.

 This project is intended as a fun way to learn the Python Programming Language.
+However, experienced Python programmers can also use this library to create Minecraft worlds with interactive Python features (TODO: API documentation is pending).

-It has the following features:
+Minecraft Interactive World Builder has the following features:

  - Use Python to create anything inside of Minecraft worlds.
  - Call Python code when events occur inside the world.